Ureaplasma urealyticum: Treatment

-As stated previously, since these bacteria are still considered Gram-positive, and lack a cell wall, the most versatile antibiotic that can’t be used is penicillin.
-Since these antibiotics attack the cell wall of a bacterium, they can not be used for this type of infection.
+Since these bacteria lack a cell wall, they are resistant to antibiotics commonly used for urinary tract infections like penicillins and cephalosporins.

 The reason that many individuals get this infection can be damage to the uterus wall lining, causing the bacteria to thrive in a carbon-rich environment.

-Unfortunately, it was found from trials that many of the antibiotics that we utilize on a day-to-day basis for urinary tract infections do not affect the bacteria due to lacking a cell wall.
-Yet, the types of antibiotics that can be used are quinolones, tetracyclines, and macrolides, since they affect a large part of the mycoplasma family of bacteria where U. urealyticum falls under.
+The types of antibiotics that can be used are quinolones, tetracyclines, and macrolides, since they affect a large part of the mycoplasma family of bacteria where U. urealyticum falls under.

-Yet, it is not recommended to be used a lot because these bacteria can develop resistance to these antibiotics fairly fast.
-Secondly, other drugs that have β-lactamases are infective to treat infection because of how fast the bacteria's circular genome can mutate (Fan et al. 2023).
-However, there are new movements to use Azithromycin to treat these infections.
-This is a therapeutic that can be taken orally, once ingested our macrophages, which are part of our immune system, take up the antibiotic and deliver it to the sites of infection (Fan et al. 2023).
-This helps control the infection where the bacteria grows, additionally, it is also a great alternative to when a mother is pregnant so it does not cause harm to the fetus since It's using our immune system to help defend the fetus and the mother's body.
+Yet, it is not recommended they are prescribed frequently due to antibiotic resistance.

+Other drugs that have β-lactamases are infective to treat infection because of how fast the bacteria's circular genome can mutate (Fan et al. 2023).

+However, there are new movements to use Azithromycin, a macrolide, to treat these infections.
+When Azithromycin is ingested, macrophages take it up and deliver it to the sites of infection.
+(Fan et al. 2023) This helps control the infection where the bacteria grows.
+Additionally, it is also a great alternative to when a pregnant woman is infected to prevent harm to the fetus, as this antibiotic is transported and acts locally.